Tianyao-Ma/Eco-Express/README.md

 Users can sign up or login on our application, place or cancel orders, view history orders, and track ongoing orders.
 We provide customized  delivery recommendations for customers according to their needs.

-- **Implemented Rest API via Spring MVC including registration, menu searching and ordering, checkout.**.
+- **Implemented RESTful API via Spring MVC including registration, order creation, update, deletion and inquiry**.
+- **Optimized the authentication using token based registration/login/logout flow with React Router v4 and server-side user authentication with JWT**.
 - **Utilized Hibernate to access and operate the data storage (menu, restaurants etc.)** [[Twitch API]](#twitch-api)
 - **Provided both authentication and authorization via Spring security to protect the application from malicious attacks.**.
 - **Used the Spring framework core technologies to loosely decouple all the components in the application**. [[Search Methods]](#search-methods)